 My most important responsibility is to keep our customers happy.
 I have a thorough knowledge of our products so if a customer is unsure of their decision, I can give them the appropriate advice.

-As you know, we have a Farm Store and our booth at St. Jacob’s Farmers Market and over the past five years I’ve built a strong rapport with my customers and look forward to seeing their friendly faces each week either at the store of the market.
+Over the past five years I've built a strong rapport with my customers and look forward to seeing their friendly faces each week at the farm store.

-Among other responsibilities, I help control stock levels and liaise with the Owners accordingly.
-This is to make sure that we are neither over stocked, 0r understocked.
-Given my level of experience, I’ve taken on additional management duties and assist with training new employees.
+Among other responsibilities, I help control stock levels and liaise with the owners accordingly.
+This is to make sure that we are neither over stocked, or understocked.
+Given my level of experience, I've taken on additional management duties and assist with training new employees.

 For me a job is not only something that pays me (although I really like that part of it) but for all the hours and energy I put into my work, I want to feel good about the company that I work for.